TwicPics/component-react-native-sample/README.md

-# TwicPics React-Native Components Sample
+# TwicPics React Native Components Sample

-This is a sample React Native project for testing the [`@twicpics/components/react-native`](https://www.npmjs.com/package/@twicpics/components/react-native)
+This project is a demonstration project of [TwicPics Components](https://www.twicpics.com/docs/components/next?utm_source=github&utm_medium=organic&utm_campaign=components) using [React Native](https://reactnative.dev/).

 This project uses [`Expo`](https://expo.dev/) which will allow you to launch a server for the `web`, a native `IOS` or `android` app.

 Execution on a mobile device is possible via [`ExpoGo`](https://expo.dev/client).

 ## How to build